-Until now, no big wall has been built, it has been only a lot of talking.
+Until now, they have built no gigantic wall.
+It has been only a lot of talking.
 That seems to be changing now.
-Between 2012 and 2017 there were a few miles of border fence built in Organ Pipe Cactus National Monument but at least it was done with some care.
+Between 2012 and 2017 there were a few miles of border fence built in Organ Pipe Cactus National Monument, but at least it was done with some care.

-The wall was not too high but it did already disturb the rare and endangered desert animals.
-Their normal life was disrupted as their routes were cut.
-Saguaro and other cacti were removed but in total it could have been worse.
+The wall was not too high, but it did already disturb the rare and endangered desert animals.
+It disrupted their normal life as their routes were cut.
+Saguaro and other cacti were removed, but in total it could have been worse.

 This is a YouTube video where you can see how the Saguaro Cacti are being bulldozed.

 As the EPA was reformed and new people put at the top, the actual function of the EPA was completely altered.
 Taking care of the country, its heritage and the American people, all of that lost its importance.
 The word protection changed into destruction.

 Cacti, which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
 In September, the defense department pledged that they would relocate the Saguaro, but pictures show they are pilled up like a heap of rubbish.
 One more thing is being destroyed, which our children and future generations will only know from pictures.

 Once more the video Man is so to the point showing human folly.